SoftwareAG/c8y-docs/content/edge-kubernetes/edge-configuration-bundle/changing-domain-name.md

 ### Changing the domain name using the GUI {#changing-the-domain-name-using-the-gui}

-1. Log in to the {{< management-tenant >}} using the Edge administrator credentials created during the installation.
+1. Log into the {{< management-tenant >}} using the management domain (for example, management.myown.iot.com) and administrator credentials created during the installation.
+For more information on logging in to the {{< management-tenant >}}, see [To access Edge](/edge-kubernetes/installing-edge-on-k8/#to-access-cumulocity-iot-edge)

-	- Username: management/<*Edge admin username*>
-	- Password: password provided during the installation

 2. Switch to the Administration application using the application switcher at the right of the top bar **<img class="Default" src="/images/icons/switcher-icon.png" alt="Application switcher" style="display: inline; float: none">**.